backupbrew/switchbrew/USB services.md

 interface fields are configured using [\#GetDsInterface](#GetDsInterface "wikilink").

+Additional descriptors for use with interfaces/endpoints can't be configured with usbds, even though the former is used for the default HID interface.
+This seems to be the main(?) restriction with using usbds for Switch-as-arbitrary-devices.

 ` Bus 003 Device 006: ID 057e:2000 Nintendo Co., Ltd `
 ` Couldn't open device, some information will be missing`
 ` Device Descriptor:`